 - Infrequent sampling of data.

-- Issues with capturing biometric data due lack of contact with the skin (i.e., strap too lose)
+- Issues with capturing biometric data due to lack of contact with the skin (i.e., strap too lose).

 Confirming the accuracy of any sleep tracker is difficult, unless you compare it head-to-head with an EEG (which is what I’ve done for my Muse S review).

 If your sleep tracker of choice doesn’t have any validation studies to show for, here are some factors that can help you determine how accurate (or not) the device might be.

 Sensors and Biometric Input